 How does this differ from a SharePoint list?
 I’m used to using lists all the time in the context of SharePoint; adding columns, customizing the different fields, using content types, etc. From the looks of it, they’ve simplified the list creation process a lot.
 They give some great templates as a starting point for new lists to get you up and running faster.

 From the graphical side of things, it’s still a list.
 It’s still rows of data with multiple columns, so it will look familiar.
 But, they've added much more.
 Now, when you signify a specific column as something like a person, their avatar will show.
-When you want to show status of something, you can display a colored badge.
+When you want to show the status of something, you can display a colored badge.
 When you want to show progress on an item, you can display a progress bar as one of those columns.

 A couple cool features in Microsoft Lists I wanted to call out are row level permissions, customizable forms, and automation.